LeonardaN7/LeonardaN7.github.io/index.md

 <br><br>
 <img src="https://img.itch.zone/aW1nLzgwOTc2MDIucG5n/315x250%23c/dSzrEh.png"/>
 <br><br>
 <br>This is a game made for fun with friends...
-It's a story about a man who kills himself and God comes and gives hima second chance at life, which he does not want at all.
+It's a story about a man who kills himself and God comes and gives him a second chance at life, which he does not want at all.
 Tutorial lvl is set in the attick of a house, after that you have bathroom, kitchen and garage.
 On each lvl you can die in 3 different ways, each unique way of suicide gives you one star.
 <br><br>
 <br>Duties: Project Lead, UI Design, Level Design